 Neighbourhood Emergency Response Program

-Depending on the incident, you and your household could be on your own for several days while first responders manage the aftermath.
+Depending on the incident, you and your household could be on your own for days to weeks while first responders manage the aftermath.
 When disaster strikes, the most immediate help may come from those around you: building relationships with them today will mean a better response and faster recovery.
 NERP volunteers are comitted to ensuring Bowen has resilient neighbourhoods.

 Activities of NERP volunteers:

 - To encourage Bowen Islanders to increase their level of preparedness in the event of an emergency (such as an earthquake, wildfire, or extended power outage).